Cincyblogs.com

 Why the nitpicking?

 Because New Jersey categorized the crime depending on full retail value.
 If the value was between $200 and $500, it was a fourth-degree offense.
-Go over $500, however, and you become a third-degree offense.
+Go over $500, however, and it becomes a third-degree offense.

 Kohl’s sold the X Box for $499.99.